CFKNow/cfknow.github.io/CONTRIBUTING.md

 ## Vision and roadmap

-## How contact project memebers
+## How contact project members

-# How you can contributels
+# How you can contribute
 ## How to file a bug report

 ## How to suggest a new feature